absmach/magistrala/auth/README.md

 # Auth - Authentication and Authorization service

-Auth service provides authentication features as an API for managing authentication keys as well as administering groups of entities - `things` and `users`.
+Auth service provides authentication features as an API for managing authentication keys as well as administering groups of entities - `clients` and `users`.

 ## Authentication